 Fundraising for organisations supporting asylum seekers (e.g. ASRC) is an important aspect of the MASSG work.
 Total raised in 2016 for ASRC was over $8,000.
 Members have visited the ASRC on several occasions and are deeply inspired by their work.
-Numerous fund raising events have been held over the years including theatre and cinema nights, concerts, garage sales and most recently spring bulb sales.
+Numerous fund raising events have been held over the years including theatre and cinema nights, concerts, garage sales, spring bulb sales.
 Our flagship event is the traditional MASSG Annual Luncheon with guest speakers, in 2016 the CEO of ASRC, in 2017 David Manne, Executive Director of Refugee Legal.

 Supporting asylum seekers in the detention centre and in the community Members contribute in different ways, and their goodwill and good hearts are what has made the group so successful.
 One member regularly visited a young man in indefinite detention in Broadmeadows MITA (Melbourne Immigration Transit Accommodation) detention centre for about 5 years prior to his release on a bridging visa.
 Another member has hosted three young men in her home.